-As a result of the board deeming the director not to be a worker a. the director will not be entitled to compensation benefits in the case of a work-related injury; and b. the corporation and director will not have immunity from civil law suits arising from work-related injuries.
+As a result of the board deeming the director not to be a worker:

+- a. the non-working director is not entitled to compensation benefits in the case of a workrelated injury; and - b. the corporation and non-working director do not have immunity from civil law suits arising from work-related injuries.